Tips for broaching internal keyways on CNC mills and lathes

 CNC Broaching info:

 Use water soluble coolant if you can.
-For Stainless make sure to thicken your oil to 10%.
+For Stainless make sure to thicken your coolant to 10%.

 - How our tool is held, makes the difference between whether it works or not.
-ER Collet sleeves are good.
+Split Sleeves, Hydraulic holders, & ER Collet sleeves are good.
 Holders with only one or two set-screws are NOT rigid enough. you want a holder that wraps completely around our shank and SQUEEZES down hard.

 - BLIND KEYWAYS are tricky.
-We recommend doing blind holes on a lathe.
-NOT a mill.
+We recommend doing blind holes on a lathe on horizontal mill.
+NOT a vertical mill.
 Gravity makes the chips pile into the relief area and cause crashes.
 With a lathe they drop away.

 - If going into a blind hole there MUST be an appropriate relief

-If the chip is taking up the back of your relief, you don’t want the insert impacting it and nudging the insert up in the pocket over time…program your cut to end closer to where you exit the Keyway into your relief, not at the back of the relief4) Depth of Cut should be .0008-.0015 per pass”.
+If the chip is taking up the back of your relief, you don’t want the insert impacting it and nudging the insert up in the pocket over time…program your cut to end closer to where you exit the Keyway into your relief, not at the back of the relief.
+Depth of Cut should be .0008″-.0015″ per pass.
 We recommend 250-450 IPM (Inches per minute) on the rough-cut and 150 IPM on the final pass for finish.

 - Program the tool to drop down completely out of the keyway on the retraction.